EChesters/echesters.github.io/_posts/2016-4-8-ux-of-flags.md

 <p class="emphasis">Now that is accessibility.</p>

 ## Countries
 If using flags for languages doesn’t make sense, surely it does when offering preferences for a user to select their country?
 Not necessarily.
 An issue that’s frequently caught during usability tests with flags is that users struggle to quickly identify if it’s asking for a location or for a language preference.
 You’re then faced with a German speaker located in England hitting the UK flag.
 Flags for countries when choosing delivery addresses or location based products makes sense.
-But selecting a flag to choose a location should not restrict them from changing their language.
+But selecting a flag to choose a location should not restrict anyone from changing their language.

 ### Delivery Address
 A site that was sent my way recently was Harrod’s.
 The way that Harrod’s uses flags is by offering a list of countries with each flag when selecting a delivery address.
 This is helpful and allows for quicker selection.
 A vibrant flag is much quicker to spot than your country from a list of words that look the same.
 Users don’t have to read first or as carefully, leading to an effortless experience.